Mudra: Dhyāna mudrā

-The mida no jōin (弥陀定印) is the Japanese name of a variation of the dhyāna mudra, where the index fingers are brought together with the thumbs.
+The mida no jōin (弥陀定印) is the Japanese name of a variation of the dhyāna mudrā, where the index fingers are brought together with the thumbs.
 This was predominantly used in Japan in an effort to distinguish Amitābha (hence "mida" from Amida) from the Vairocana Buddha, and was rarely used elsewhere.

 Varada mudrā

-The Varadamudrā "generosity gesture" signifies offering, welcome, charity, giving, compassion and sincerity.
-It is nearly always shown made with the left hand by a revered figure devoted to human salvation from greed, anger and delusion.
-It can be made with the arm crooked and the palm offered slightly turned up or in the case of the arm facing down the palm presented with the fingers upright or slightly bent.
-The Varada mudrā is rarely seen without another mudra used by the right hand, typically abhaya mudrā.
-It is often confused with vitarka mudrā, which it closely resembles.
-In China and Japan during the Northern Wei and Asuka periods, respectively, the fingers are stiff and then gradually begin to loosen as it developed over time, eventually leading to the Tang dynasty standard where the fingers are naturally curved.
+The Varadamudrā ("generosity gesture") signifies offering, welcome, charity, giving, compassion and sincerity.
+It is nearly always shown with the left hand by a revered figure devoted to human salvation from greed, anger and delusion.
+It can be made with the arm bent and the palm turned slightly upward, or, in when the arm faces downwards, the palm presented with the fingers upright or slightly bent.
+The Varada mudrā is rarely seen without another mudrā used by the right hand, typically the abhaya mudrā.
+It is often confused with the Vitarka mudrā, which it closely resembles.
+In China and Japan during the Northern Wei and Asuka periods, respectively, the fingers were initially stiff and then gradually loosened over time, eventually leading to the Tang dynasty standard where the fingers are naturally curved.

-In India, varada mudra is used by both seated and standing figures, of Buddha and boddhisattvas and other figures, and in Hindu art is especially associated with Vishnu.
+In India, Varada mudra is used by both seated and standing figures, of Buddha, boddhisattvas and other figures, and in Hindu art is especially associated with Vishnu.
 It was used in images of Avalokiteśvara from Gupta art (4th and 5th centuries) onwards.
-Varada mudrā is extensively used in the statues of Southeast Asia.
+The Varada mudrā is widely used in statues of Southeast Asia.

 Vajra mudrā

-The Vajra mudrā "thunderbolt gesture" is the gesture of knowledge.
+The Vajra mudrā ("thunderbolt gesture") is the gesture of knowledge.

 Vitarka mudrā

-The Vitarka mudrā "mudra of discussion" is the gesture of discussion and transmission of Buddhist teaching.
-It is done by joining the tips of the thumb and the index together, and keeping the other fingers straight very much like the abhaya and varada mudrās but with the thumbs touching the index fingers.
-This mudra has a great number of variants in Mahayana Buddhism.
-In Tibetan Buddhism, it is the mystic gesture of Tārās and bodhisattvas with some differences by the deities in Yab-Yum.
-Vitarka mudrā is also known as Vyākhyāna mudrā ("mudra of explanation").
+The Vitarka mudrā ("mudra of discussion") is the gesture of discussion and transmission of Buddhist teaching.
+It is formed by joining the tips of the thumb and the index together, and keeping the other fingers straight, similar to the Abhaya and Varada mudrās but with the thumbs touching the index fingers.
+This mudrā has a many variants in Mahayana Buddhism.
+In Tibetan Buddhism, it is a ritual gesture of Tārās and bodhisattvas, with some variations by the deities in Yab-Yum.
+The Vitarka mudrā is also known as Vyākhyāna mudrā ("mudra of explanation").
 This is also called as chin-mudra.

 Jñāna mudrā

-The Jñāna mudrā ("mudra of wisdom") is done by touching the tips of the thumb and the index together, forming a circle, and the hand is held with the palm inward towards the heart.
-The mudra represents spiritual enlightenment in the indian-origin religions.
+The Jñāna mudrā ("mudra of wisdom") is formed by touching the tips of the thumb and the index together to form a circle, with the hand held palm inward towards towards the heart.
+The mudrā represents spiritual enlightenment in Indian-origin religions.
 Sometimes sadhus chose to be buried alive in this samadhi position.
-A 2700 old skeleton arranged like this was found at Balathal in Rajasthan, suggesting that something like yoga may have existed at that time.
+A 2700-year-old skeleton arranged in this position was found at Balathal in Rajasthan, suggesting that practices resembling yoga may have existed at that time.